Shopify/hosted-payment-sim/README.md

 > We are providing this simple implementation of an Offsite Gateway Sim as a way to demonstrate basics of this new API.
 If you want to see it in action, leave ``POST URL`` on your **Universal Offsite Dev Kit** empty, or set it to ``https://offsite-gateway-sim.herokuapp.com/``, then try placing another order in your test shop.

-As soon as you are confident that your implementation is complete, we'll need to collect some more information about your gateway,

-  + Labels for any fields that your gateway will require shops to input when setting it up within Shopify.
-    + Your gateway name
-    + Label for the ``x_account_id`` field, needs to match your existing terminology, e.g. ``Merchant ID`` or ``Account #``
-    + Label for the ``HMAC key`` field, needs to match your existing terminology, e.g. ``Key`` or ``Shared Secret``
-  + URL of a POST handler for [Request Values](#request-values) that presents a payment flow to the customer, likely the same one you used to configure *Universal Offsite Dev Kit* gateway during integration testing
-  + Your gateway's home page URL
-  + Image to display to customers during checkout process that identifies your gateway and/or supported payment options (PNG, height: 20px, max width: 340px)
-  + Finally, please indicate whether or not your gateway supports ``x_test`` mode

 ### Payment Flow

 + Customer initiates checkout on the Shopify storefront